FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 January 28, 1995 -- Brent Fedyk and Mark Recchi (1-1-2) scored on goals assisted by Rod Brind'Amour (0-2-2) in the final 2:38 of the first period and Dominic Roussel made 23 saves in a 2-1 home win.
 Boston held a 24-14 shots advantage including 13-3 in the third period.
 Cam Neely scored with 0:46 left to snap Roussel's shutout bid.
 Neely earlier had an 8-stitch cut to his lip and teammate Adam Oates had 12 stitches on errant high sticks.

-March 9, 1995 -- Philly scored two PPGs in the first 6:15 and hung on for a 3-2 home win as Ron Hextall made 32 saves.
-The Bruins outshot the Flyers 34-21, including 9-4 in the first period but Philly scored three times on four shots off Blaine Lacher.
-Philly led 3-0 after one period and at the midway point.
+March 9, 1995 -- Ron Hextall made 32 saves and Philly scored two PPGs in the first 6:15 en route to a 3-2 home win.
+John LeClair increased his point totals to 23 (12-11-23) in his first 13 games with the Flyers and the Legion of Doom Line had 60 points (28-32-60), including four in this game, during the 13 games.
+The Bruins outshot the Flyers 34-21, including 9-4 in the first period but the Flyers scored three times on four shots off Blaine Lacher.

 March 28, 1995 -- Adam Oates and Bryan Smolinski each scored twice in Boston's 5-1 home win.
 Boston outshot Philly 16-3 in the third period and 38-19 in the game.